DhruvMehta323/GymTrainer/README.md

 # GymTrainer
 It is Pose Estimation Project which is made using mediapipe and opencv.
 It counts the repetitions of exercises.
 This code is useful for 4 exercises: Leg Press, Bench Press, Bicep Curls ans Tricep Curls
+# Project Setup
+- I have used **Mediapipe** to find angle and position of the movements and **OpenCV** to input and output videos.
+- I have made this project considering Right-Hand-Side Camera Angle.
+We can change that by changing landmark points respectively.

+**Getting Started**
+  + The **Pose.py** contains reusable functions defined in a class.
+  + The **Exercise.py** contains the code that uses those fuctions to give the output to various exercises.
+It is like main.py file.
+  + Add one of the videos' path from the video folder into Exercise.py.
+You can also use your webCam instead.

 # Output Videos
 ## Bicep Curls